 The quality and success of the student's education is dependent upon many factors, including meeting certain requirements.
-Specific objectives/competencies requirements including those for progression for each course will be clearly related.
+Specific objectives/competencies requirements including those for progression for each course will be clearly related within each course syllabus.
 The following is provided to assist the student in understanding those requirements that apply to ALL professional nursing courses.
 Please read carefully.
-If there are not questions regarding these statements, it is assumed that the student understands and agrees to comply with same.
+If there are not questions regarding these statements, it is assumed that the student understands and agrees to comply.

-The maintenance and development of appropriate attitudes and values are a requirement of students enrolled in all nursing courses.
-Trustworthiness and loyalty are included in the behaviors expected.
+Students enrolled in all nursing courses are expected to develop and maintain appropriate attitudes and values.
+Trustworthiness and loyalty are among the expected behaviors in the behaviors expected.
 These characteristics are inherent to professional nursing and are REQUISITE to successful completion of nursing courses.

 Students are expected to attend all scheduled course meetings (See University Policy).
-Many experiences in this curriculum are impossible to duplicate; consequently, absences may prevent the learning/evaluation process to take place.
+Many experiences in this curriculum are impossible to duplicate; consequently, absences may prevent the learning/evaluation process from taking place.
 Students with accumulated absences in any course will be counseled and may be subject to failure.

-Students are not allowed to record any classroom activity, lecture, or simulation through any electronic means (including voice or video) without pre-approval from faculty.
 Academic dishonesty is unacceptable in any institution.
 However, when students in health professions programs engage in such activity its practical consequence may result in the credentialing of individuals having knowledge deficiencies that endanger public health and violate HIPAA compliance laws.
 For this reason, the Kitty DeGree School of Nursing views acts of academic dishonesty as not only shamefully unethical but also unconscionable.
 Clearly, as participants in an educational process whose ultimate mission is to promote public health, both students and faculty alike share an obligation to rigorously guard the academic integrity of this process.
-Students who violate this policy will be asked to leave the classroom or simulation area immediately, will be counseled by faculty and/or nursing administration, and a record of the incident will be reflected in the student's permanent folder.
+Students who violate this policy will be asked to leave the classroom or simulation area immediately, will be counseled by faculty and/or nursing administration, referred to the Academics & Admissions Standards Committee, and a record of the incident will be reflected in the student's permanent folder.

-Attendance in all online course activities is required for students enrolled in WEB and ULM Online classes.
+Attendance in all online course activities is required for students enrolled in online classes.
 Students should log onto the online course as soon as the semester begins and prepare a personal calendar of activities, assignments and events in the course.
 It is the student's responsibility to submit all assignments and discussion board participations in a timely manner.
 At the minimum, students should log into their courses at least twice a week and check their Warhawk email account at least every other day.